 • The tone of the pitches.

-The timing and manner of pitching products and services in email depends in large part with what a subscriber desires (i.e., what they signed up for), and their position in a sales funnel.
-Therefore, segmentation of subscribers is essential to delivering the desired content with the appropriate sales pitches.
+The timing and manner of pitching products and services in email largely depends on what a subscriber desires (i.e., what they signed up for), and their position in a sales funnel.
+Therefore, segmenting subscribers is essential to delivering the desired content with the appropriate sales pitches.

 For example: